-Reef Programme (formerly Reef Rescue) focuses on improved property management and planning for future farm success.
-Landholders will be provided with the tools and expertise they need to plan for increases in long-term productivity and probability.
+Reef Programme (formerly Reef Rescue), focuses on improved property management and planning for future farm success.
+Landholders are provided with the tools and expertise they need to plan for increases in long-term productivity and probability.

 Over the next five years, $200 million of funding for selected activities across the Great Barrier Reef has been provided by the Australian Government.
-In the Mackay and Whitsunday region, funds will be distributed and delivered in partnership with Reef Catchments and local partners.
+In the Mackay and Whitsunday region, funds are being distributed and delivered in partnership with Reef Catchments and local partners.

 Landholders can access the following activities at no cost, with funding supplied over a three-year period: